Shyamgupta12/SocioRoom/README.md

 ```
 ## Usage/Examples

-- Once Socioroom is up and running, users can:
+- Once SocioRoom is up and running, users can:

 - Navigate through the 3D homepage to access the login and signup forms.
 - Register for an account or log in using existing credentials.